Chancery (diplomacy): Characteristics of a chancery

-A chancery’s characteristics are important in the functions of a chancery.
+A chancery's characteristics are important to its functions.
 The way the chancery is designed and built has a large impact in the thoughts they evoke.
-There is a lot of consideration that goes into the interior and exterior appearance of a chancery.
-Since the goals of chanceries are often to facilitate diplomatic relations between the host nation and guest, artefacts which symbolise their relationship can often be used to decorate the chancery.
+A lot of consideration goes into the interior and exterior appearance.
+Since the goals of chanceries are to facilitate diplomatic relations between the host and guest nations, artefacts that symbolise their relationship are often used to decorate them.
 This includes paintings, murals and sculptures.

-The design of a chancery and its structure is also dependent on the way the nation wants to be perceived.
-The chancery is a representation of a nation, therefore must be designed and carefully curated to align with the state image.
-Some nation’s chanceries have a uniform design that is used for their chanceries located around the world.
-An example of this can be seen in the interior design of French Chanceries in Brazil, Morocco and the US.
-Their chanceries, designed by Guillermo Jullian de la Fuente, all contain courtyards which allows for more open space and less restrictive diplomatic activities.
-Another example of the importance of the design of a chancery can be seen in the Embassy of Ireland in Australia.
-While an embassy was established in Canberra, Australia in1946, the current chancery was built in 1980.
-The modern design was based on traditional cottage homes found in Ireland.
-Characteristics of this include white walls and slate roofs.
-In using the style of traditional Irish cottages, Ireland has chosen this to represent its nation in Australia.
+The design of a chancery and its structure also depends on the way the nation wants to be perceived.
+The chancery is a representation of a nation, and so is designed and carefully curated to align with the state image.
+Some nations have a uniform design that is used for their chanceries around the world.
+An example is the interior design of French chanceries in Brazil, Morocco and the US.
+Their chanceries, designed by Guillermo Jullian de la Fuente, all contain courtyards that allow for more open space and less restrictive diplomatic activities.
+Another example of the importance of design is seen in the chancery of the Embassy of Ireland in Canberra, Australia, which was built in 1980.
+The modern design was based on traditional cottage homes found in Ireland, with characteristics such as white walls and slate roofs.

 Due to the political importance of chanceries and its propensity for attacks, they must be secure.
-The 21st century has seen many attacks on chanceries and diplomatic missions making it vital for the premises to keep its occupants safe.
+The 21st century has seen attacks on chanceries and diplomatic missions making it vital for the premises to keep its occupants safe.
 Countries have been forced to ensure that their chanceries are fortified enough to withstand a range of attacks.
-US embassies in the Middle East and North African region have built stronger and higher fences in an effort to eradicate any vulnerability.
+US embassies in the Middle East and North African region have built stronger and higher fences in an effort to eradicate vulnerability.